 The ADL-own-EWC model outperforms the ADL-own model for all the error measures.

-The ADL-own-IC model generally outperforms the ADL-own model except for the MAE which is scale dependent.
+The ADL-own-IC model generally outperforms the ADL-own model except for the MAE.

 The ADL-intra-EWC model outperforms the ADL-intra model for all the error measures.

-The ADL-intra-IC model generally outperforms the ADL-intra model except for the MAE and the MSE for longer forecast horizons (e.g., h=4 and 8).
+The ADL-intra-IC model generally outperforms the ADL-intra model except for the MAE and the scaled MSE for longer forecast horizons (e.g., h=4 and 8).

 Overall, The ADL-intra-EWC model and the ADL-intra-IC model generate the most accurate forecasts.